PeterJBurke/Nanostat/README.md

 ## After receiving hardware

-You will have 3 for the control, reference, and working electrode.
+You will have 3 pins for the control, reference, and working electrode.
 The electrochemical cell is up to you.
 I use alligator clips, as shown in the paper, search “0.1" female to alligator clip”.

+There are also two pins for the battery, if you choose to use it.
+Make sure to get the correct polarity.

 ### Battery/power

 Choose the correct battery size as desired.
 Without battery, the NanoStat can be powered over the USB interface.

 ### Case